bayersglassey/bagblog/entries/2025/jul/irreversible_chess.md

     ........
     ....♕...

-This situation is even worse: the queen cannot take even a single pawn safely.
+The following situation is even worse: the queen is one rank closer, and now she cannot take even a single pawn safely.
 Remember, she can't move horizontally!.. in order to attack the sidemost pawns, she will need to make a diagonal movement, but the pawns have covered every square to which she can move: